Apothecaries' Hall of Ireland

 The Apothecaries' Hall of Ireland is one of only two extant successors of a medieval Dublin guild.
-Medieval apothecaries in Dublin were first organized as members of 1446 Guild of Barbers, Apothecaries and Periwigmakers, with St Mary Magdelene as the patron saint.
+Apothecaries in Dublin were first organized as members of the 1446 Guild of Barbers, with St Mary Magdelene as the patron saint.
 In 1747, Apothecaries formed their own guild, with St Luke as the patron.
-In 1791, the Company of Apothecaries’ Hall was formed for the purpose of building a Hall and regulating practitioners.
-Although the Company ceased licensing doctors in 1971, it continues to exist as a charitable organisation.
-The Company of Apothecaries’ Hall is now hosted by and shares premises with the Royal College of Physicians of Ireland on Kildare Street, Dublin.
+In 1791, the Company of Apothecaries’ Hall was formed for the purposes of building their own Hall and regulating practitioners throughout Ireland.
+Although the Company ceased licensing doctors in 1971, it continues to exist as a statutory corporation.
+The Company of Apothecaries’ Hall now shares premises with the Royal College of Physicians of Ireland on Kildare Street, Dublin.

 History

 Guild of St Mary Magdelene

-Medieval apothecaries in Dublin were members of Guild of Barbers, Surgeons, Apothecaries and Periwigmakers.
+Early apothecaries in Dublin were members of the Guild of Barbers.
 The patron of the guild was St Mary Magdelene.
-The Barbers’ Guild was founded in 1446 by a charter of Henry VI (25 Henry VI) (the earliest royal medical foundation in Britain or Ireland, before the Edinburgh equivalent in 1505, and that of London in 1462), and it was united with Surgeons in 1576 by a charter of Elizabeth I (19 Eliz.
-I) (Barbers and Surgeons were united in London in 1540, by Act of Parliament).
+The Barbers’ Guild was founded in 1446 by a charter of Henry VI (25 Henry VI) (the earliest royal or secular medical foundation in Britain or Ireland, before equivalent civic establishments by the City of Edinburgh in 1505, and by the City of London in 1462), and it was united with Surgeons in 1576 by a charter of Elizabeth I (19 Eliz.
+I) (Barbers and Surgeons were united in London in 1540, by an act of Parliament).

-The Guild of St Mary Magdelene was 4th in precedence, with four members on Common Council of the City of Dublin.
+The Guild of St Mary Magdelene of Barbers, Surgeons, Apothecaries and Periwig-makers was 4th in the guilds' order of precedence and had four members on Common Council of the City of Dublin.

 Guild of St Luke

 The Apothecaries separated from the Barber-Surgeons in 1747, by a royal charter of George II of 1745 (20 Geo.
 II).
-The patron of the new Apothecaries’ Guild was St Luke the Evangelist, and the Guild of St Luke was 25th in precedence, with two members on the Common Council.
-(The Barbers’ representation on Common Council dropped from four to two members when the Apothecaries seceded).
+The patron of the new Apothecaries’ Guild was St Luke the Evangelist, and the Guild of St Luke was 25th in precedence, with two members on the Common Council of Dublin Corporation.
+(The Barbers’ representation on the Common Council dropped from four to two members when the Apothecaries seceded).

 The guild colours (established in 1767) were purple and orange.
 (These may have been a variation of the gold/blue livery colours of the London Worshipful Society of Apothecaries – which had seceded from the London Grocers’ Company in 1617 – and the crest of which – a rhinoceros – appears to also have been adopted by the Dublin guild.)